 (2) The arbitral tribunal may award such costs and damages at any point during the proceedings.

+Note for this section:

-Note: This section is substantially the same as Art 17G of the Model Law but the reference to applications for preliminary orders is omitted as a consequence of this Act not including equivalents to Arts 17B and 17C of the Model Law.
+This section is substantially the same as Art 17G of the Model Law but the reference to applications for preliminary orders is omitted as a consequence of this Act not including equivalents to Arts 17B and 17C of the Model Law.

 Division 4 — Recognition and enforcement of interim measures